OpenGolfSim/help.opengolfsim.com/desktop/quick-start-guide.md

 # Quick Start Guide

-## What is OpenGolfSim Desktop?
+## What is OpenGolfSim?

-OpenGolfSim is the core platform that connects your hardware, software, and gameplay into one seamless golf simulation experience.
-The OpenGolfSim Desktop app runs on Windows and acts as the central hub, managing your control box, mobile app, video replay, and more.
+OpenGolfSim is the first golf simulator platform that connects hardware, software, and gameplay into a seamless golf simulation experience and powerful training tool.
+The OpenGolfSim Desktop app runs on Windows.
+It includes a free simulator and acts as the central hub for managing launch monitors, control boxes, swing video replay, and more.

 This quick start guide is for the TL;DR crowd.
 Check out the more detailed articles for a better step by step guide.

 ---

 ## Installation

-{: .note }
-> Install OpenGolfSim on the **same Windows PC** where GSPro is installed.

-### Steps

 1. Navigate to our downloads page to [Download the latest release](https://opengolfsim.com/account/downloads).
 2. Login with existing account or create a new account.